* born in colonial British America

 John Adams = a brilliant political and legal writer whose incisive (Vrischika) revolutionary narrative shaped the legal foundation (4) of such essential institutions as the Supreme Court and the USA Constitution, inter alia.

-For nearly a decade, Adams was deployed as a diplomat in England and France representing the new-nation USA's commercial interests (Budha rules Rahu-2 talking with exotics).
+For nearly a decade, JA was deployed as a diplomat in England and France representing the new-nation USA's commercial interests (Budha rules Rahu-2 talking with exotics).